-NCQA may suspend the practice's Recognized status pending completion of a Discretionary Survey or audit.
-Upon completion of the review and after the ROC's decision, the practice's status may change.
-The practice has the right to Reconsideration of the determination if its status changes because of the Discretionary Survey or audit.
+NCQA may suspend the practice's Recognized status pending completion of a discretionary survey or audit.
+Upon completion of the review and after the ROC's decision, the practice's status may remain the same as it was before notification of the review, or it may change.
+The practice has the right to Reconsideration of the determination if its Recognized status changes because of the discretionary survey or audit.